grahamas/RasterUniqueCharacterizationCode/README.md

    - Figure 1: no data (not reproduced by this code)
    - Figures 2-3: Run `triple_correlation_script.mat` in Matlab

-## Julia
+### Julia

 Table S2 was generated using `generate_all_lag_motifs_for_table.jl` (sans diagrams, which were created manually).

 Much of the Matlab code is replicated in Julia, though not used to make any figures.

-### Installing Julia codebase

-This code base uses the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
-> RasterUniqueCharacterizationCode

-To (locally) instantiate this julia code with its dependencies, do the following:
+To use the Julia part of this codebase (assuming Julia v1.5+ is already installed)

 0. Download this code base (e.g. via `git clone`).
 1. Open a Julia console and do: